 The fast of Tisha B'Av begins Wednesday night July 29 and ends after dark on Thursday night July 30.
 The Ashkenazic Chief Rabbi of Israel has ruled that covid 19 patients must not fast.
 Rabbi Moshe Zuriel has issued a ruling permitting pregnant women to eat and drink limited amounts during the course of the day.

 The Talmud records a poignant story relating to the destruction of the Temple in Jerusalem by the Romans in 70 CE.
-Although historians describe various political, sociological, and military explanations for the Roman war against the Jews, the Talmud—through the story of Kamtsa and Bar Kamtsa—points to a moral/spiritual cause of the destruction:
+Although historians describe various political, sociological, and military explanations, the Talmud—through the story of Kamtsa and Bar Kamtsa—points to a moral/spiritual cause of the destruction:

 Rabbis are expected to be teachers to their congregations.
 But it is not often enough realized that rabbis have much to learn from their congregants!
 When I think of the many synagogue members I have known over the past half century, I rejoice at how much I learned from them in so many ways.
 And I learned a great deal from Ike Cohen, a man of reason and integrity, a genuine friend.

 Benjamin Nathan Cardozo (1870-1938) was one of the greatest American jurists.
 He served as Chief Judge of the New York State Court of Appeals from 1926 until his appointment to the United States Supreme Court in 1932.
 He was known for his calm wisdom, personal dignity, and his commitment to social justice.
 His speeches and writings were characterized by clear thinking and graceful style.

 There were two responses to the destruction of the Second Temple.
 One was to try to recover what was lost by force.
 That failed completely.
 The other was to create something new.
 That succeeded so well that the Jewish people far outlasted the Roman Empire.